What is a Trace Home Inspection?

 As professional Home Inspectors, its our job to look for those problems for you.
 The Home Inspection is an unbiased, professional assessment of the condition of the house.
 It provides you with an expert opinion along with a professional report on the condition of the physical structure and various systems within a house.
 Giving you peace of mind on what is likely the largest purchase you'll ever make.

-With every home inspection inspection we include an infrared scan of the home using advanced Infrared scanning technology.
-This allows us to see possible areas of concern that are normally not visible with the naked eye.
-Many times we discover hidden moisture, electrical, insulation and energy use problems that owners and occupants never knew about.
+With every home inspection inspection we include a limited infrared scan of the home using advanced Infrared scanning technology.
+This helps us to locate possible areas of concern that are normally not visible with the naked eye.
+Many times we discover hidden moisture, electrical and plumbing problems that owners and occupants never knew about.
+Full home scans are available for an additional fee.

 In order to prepare the report, an inspector must conduct a visual inspection of the house.
 The home inspection process typically takes about 3 hours to complete on a typical home.
 This of course may vary, according to the size and condition of the home.
-We strongly encourage you to be present during the inspection.
+We strongly encourage you to attend and we have found that most of our clients prefer to come towards the end of the inspection.
 This will give you a chance to ask questions and become familiar with the systems of the home in addition to letting you see the home without anyone pressuring you to hurry or to make a quick decision.

 We will inspect all of the readily visible structural elements and major systems of the home.
 Items that will typically be included in an inspection are: